+We bring youth programs to you!
 The Humane Society of Charlotte will enhance your classroom experience with our animal and compassion-based curriculum.
+Students will learn about the mission and work of HSC along with information on how to be safe around animals, how to properly care for a pet, the importance of having proper identification on pets, and many other ways to be a pet advocate.
 We can customize our presentation to incorporate the lessons you’re currently teaching or choose from one of our pre-existing programs.

 “HSC staff engaged our students in learning about social cues of dogs that can help us interpret how they are feeling, helping the students develop a greater sense of empathy.
 They also did a masterful job tying in our novel that we had just completed, Because of Winn Dixie, with the theme of empathy.
 It was just the right balance of learning, connecting, and sharing!”